plurid/bluefig/packages/bluefig-clients/bluefig-mobile/README.md

 };
 ```

-the `bluefig-client` will then render an interface with a text input field which will listen for changes and `store` the content in a variable named `inputText` which can then be passed to the `action` `click`, triggerable by clicking on the `button`.
+the `bluefig-client` will then render an interface with a text input field which will listen for changes and `store` the content in a variable named `inputTextStore` which can then be passed to the `action` `clickAction`, triggerable by clicking on the `button`.

 <p align="center">